gantry/docs-old/Docs/wordpress/tutorials/creating_popup_login.md

 #### templateDetails.xml

-We want to open up the template's `templateDetails.xml` file.
-Inside the first area, we want to add a line to the positions section.
+First, you'll need to open up the `templateDetails.xml` file, which is located in the theme's root directory.
+A line needs to be added to the position section of this file.
 Look for the listing of widget positions that begins with the tag `<positions>`.
 At the bottom of the list, immediately before the `</positions>` tag, add the following:

 ~~~ .xml
 <position id="login" name="Login" max_positions="1">Login</position>